mf2vec-dev/vscode-metafont/README.md

 In appendix H of The METAFONTbook, Donald E. Knuth discusses two programs, `GFtoDVI` and $\TeX$, to generate proof sheets.
 While these are great for generating *large scale proofs* and *font samples*, you may want to get a more detailed view of a character's anatomy while designing it.
 This was the original motivation for this extension.

 The development of this extension started in 2019, with the preview based on the `mf2vec` concept (see [the explanations in `mf2ff`'s README](https://github.com/mf2vec-dev/mf2ff?tab=readme-ov-file#mf2vec-concept)).
 Starting in October 2023, some parts of the extension were re-implemented and many features were added.
-While it is relatively easy to use METAFONT as an interpreter to provide previews as a special feature of a language extension, it is much more difficult to correctly implement standard language features such as syntax highlighting, semantic highlighting, goto definition, etc. due to the flexibility of the METAFONT language, e.g. `a.b` can be a variable or the use of a macro that takes an undelimited parameter.
+While it is relatively easy to use METAFONT as an interpreter to provide previews as a special feature of a language extension, it is much more difficult to correctly implement standard language features such as syntax highlighting, semantic highlighting, go to definition, etc. due to the flexibility of the METAFONT language, e.g. `a.b` can be a variable or the use of a macro that takes an undelimited parameter.
 The macro could be defined in another file that the current file doesn't reference.
 In other languages you have to `import` everything you want to use.
 In METAFONT it is much harder to know where and how a symbolic token was defined.
 Therefore these basic language features may not be as robust as you are used to in other languages.

 The developer of this extension hopes that it will help font designers to design and debug fonts and glyphs more easily.
 Although this may not be an ideal solution, it could be a small step towards Dave Crossland's vision to help METAFONT to catch on:
 > Perhaps if there was a graphical user interface